 The bill H. 3569 aims to amend the South Carolina Code of Laws to provide protections for residential tenants who are victims of domestic violence.
-It introduces a new section, 27-40-350, which allows "protected tenants" to terminate their rental agreements within sixty days of a documented qualifying incident without incurring penalties or fees.
-The bill outlines the responsibilities of the protected tenant, including providing written notice to the landlord and continuing to pay rent until the termination date.
-It also stipulates that landlords cannot retaliate against tenants for exercising these rights and must allow them to remain in the residence for at least thirty days after the incident.
+It introduces a new section, 27-40-350, which allows "protected tenants" to terminate their rental agreements within sixty days of a documented qualifying incident of domestic violence without incurring penalties or fees.
+The bill outlines the responsibilities of the protected tenant, including providing written notice to the landlord and continuing to pay rent and other amounts owed until the termination takes effect.
+It also stipulates that landlords cannot retaliate against tenants for exercising these rights and must adhere to specific procedures regarding the termination of rental agreements.

 Statutes affected: 12/12/2024: 27-40-350, 27-40-210